 When checking whether or not an object can be matched against in a particular fashion, Coconut makes use of Python's abstract base classes.
-Therefore, to enable proper matching for a custom object, register it with the proper abstract base classes.
+Therefore, to ensure proper matching for a custom object, it's recommended to register it with the proper abstract base classes.

 '''

 def factorial(value):

 match 0 in value:

 return 1

-else: match n is int in value if n > 0: # Coconut allows nesting of statements
+else: match n is int in value if n > 0: # Coconut allows nesting of statements on

-on the same line
+the same line

 return n factorial(n-1)

 else:

 raise TypeError("invalid argument to factorial of: "+repr(value))

 3 |> factorial |> print

 '''